 What to do when your Netflix account is overused

-Did you really watch that rom-com or the newest episode of Making a Murderer?
+Did you really watch that rom-com or the newest Netflix original?
 Perhaps you’ve seen the message “too many people are using your account right now.”

 Solution: Check your recent streaming activity to monitor the devices on which your account is in use.
 Make sure you recognize all the devices, and that no one else is using your account before trying to stream again.
 If something looks unexpected, sign out of all devices that are connected to your account.
 This deactivation process can take up to 8 hours.
 You should also go ahead and change your Netflix password to control the access to your account.